Dayton Marijuana Crimes Lawyer

 We offer a free initial case evaluation, so contact our law office in Dayton, Ohio to schedule yours today at (937) 531-0435.

-Why You Should Call Suhre & Associates, LLC If You’re Facing Marijuana Charges in Dayton
+Why You Should Call Suhre & Associates DUI and Criminal Defense Lawyers If You’re Facing Marijuana Charges in Dayton

-Why You Should Call Suhre & Associates, LLC If You’re Facing Marijuana Charges in Dayton
+Why You Should Call Suhre & Associates DUI and Criminal Defense Lawyers If You’re Facing Marijuana Charges in Dayton

 When facing criminal marijuana charges, the sooner you contact an experienced Dayton criminal defense attorney, the sooner we can begin working to build the best possible defense for you.

-At Suhre & Associates, we approach each case with vigor and dedication.
+At Suhre & Associates DUI and Criminal Defense Lawyers, we approach each case with vigor and dedication.

 While each case is different, there is one thing that remains constant and that is the need for an experienced defense attorney on your side who understands what Ohio’s marijuana crimes laws require.
 Being arrested for marijuana crimes in Dayton, Ohio is only the start of a lengthy and complex criminal process.
-Let the Dayton drug crimes lawyer at Suhre & Associates simplify the process for you.
+Let the Dayton drug crimes lawyer at Suhre & Associates DUI and Criminal Defense Lawyers simplify the process for you.

-When you hire Suhre & Associates, here’s what you’ll get:
+When you hire Suhre & Associates DUI and Criminal Defense Lawyers, here’s what you’ll get:

 • A team of lawyers whose practices are dedicated exclusively to criminal defense;